Ramuneid/1.2-Support-in-Lithuania/README.md

 - Year information embedded in text
 - Headers requiring standardisation

-Instead of cleaning each year's worksheet manually, Power Query identifies relevant worksheets by their naming pattern and processes them through the same transformation pipeline.
+Instead of cleaning each annual worksheet manually, Power Query identifies relevant sheets by naming pattern and processes them through the same transformation pipeline.

 One useful transformation involved extracting the reporting year from text such as:

 `Apskaičiuota už 2024 metus`

-The text was split and the year was converted into a proper date value:
+The text was split and converted into a proper date value:

 ```powerquery
 #"Split Column by Delimiter" =